 Dental implants are often the popular treatment option for those missing one or two teeth.
 Most people do not know that dental implants are also an option for those missing an entire arch or row of teeth.
 Dr. John C. Cranham in Chesapeake, VA offers patients who are missing all of their upper or lower teeth a solution for restoring or securing their smile with dental implants.
 People who have been struggling with poor fitting dentures should also consider dental implants.
-When considering your options, please weigh the pros and cons of both dentures and dental implants to make sure they fit your specific needs.
+When considering your options, weigh the pros and cons of both dentures and dental implants to make sure they fit your specific needs.

 What are dentures?